 Eades, L. (2019).
 ‘Social realities, biological realities: the 24-week fetus in contemporary English abortion activism’.
 Women's Studies International Forum, 74: 20-26. https://doi.org/10.1016/j.wsif.2019.02.005.

 Eades, L. (2019).
-'Accounting for the Anthropologist in the Social Lives of Medicines'.
+'Accounting for the anthropologist in the social lives of medicines'.
 Medical Anthropology Young Scholars (MAYS) 10th Annual Meeting.
 University of Turin.
-4-5th Jul.
+4-5th July.

 Eades, L. (2019).
-‘Abortion Pills: in the Post and in the Past’.
+‘Abortion pills: in the post and in the past’.
 BSA Human Reproduction Study Group Annual Conference.
 De Montfort University.
-12th Jun.
+12th June.

-Durham-Edinburgh Advanced Workshop for Anthropological Research on Health, Medicine, and Wellbeing.
+Co-organiser, Durham-Edinburgh Advanced Workshop for Anthropological Research on Health, Medicine, and Wellbeing.
 Durham University.
-1-2nd Apr 2019.
+1-2nd April 2019.